Vaskjala Reservoir

-Vaskjala Reservoir is located on Pirita river in Vaskjala Village, Rae Parish, Harju County, Estonia near Jüri.
+The Vaskjala Reservoir (Vaskjala veehoidla) is a lake in Estonia.
+It is located on the Pirita River in the village of Vaskjala in Rae Parish, Harju County, near Jüri.

-The reservoir is part of the Tallinn water supply system and is connected to Lake Ülemiste via Vaskjala-Ülemiste canal.
+The reservoir is part of the Tallinn water supply system and is connected to Lake Ülemiste via the Vaskjala–Ülemiste Canal.

+Physical description

-The area of the reservoir is 29.9 ha, average depth is 1.1 m and maximum depth is 4.3 m.
+The lake has an area of 27.6 ha, and it has five islands with a combined area of 0.6 ha.
+The lake has an average depth of 1.1 m and a maximum depth of 4.3 m.
+It is 2130 m long, and its shoreline measures 8580 m.
+It has a volume of 730000 m3.

 History

 The construction of the reservoir took place in 1969 and 1970.
 Vaskjala beach was built on the shores of the reservoir in 1999.